yssl/VIntSearch/README.md

 # VIntSearch

+*Currently, this plugin only supports the vim compiled with python 2 support (+python).*

 VIntSearch is a vim plugin providing an integrated interface across various types of searches.
 It currently supports symbol search, text search, and file search.
 Search results are given in the quickfix window and a user can conviniently move forward / backward through the integrated search history.
 VIntSearch means **V**im **Int**egrated **Search**.